 The Truncated Tesseract

-The truncated tesseract is a relatively simple uniform polychoron bounded by 8 truncated cubes and 16 tetrahedra.
+The truncated tesseract is a relatively simple uniform polychoron bounded by 24 cells (8 truncated cubes, 16 tetrahedra), 88 polygons (64 triangles, 24 octagons), 128 edges, and 64 vertices.
 It is an analogue of the 3D truncated cube, with its tetrahedra being the analogue of the truncated cube's triangular faces, and its truncated cubes the analogue of the truncated cube's octagonal faces.

 We will explore the structure of the truncated tesseract by using its parallel projection into 3D, centered on a truncated cube:

 As can be seen, its projection envelope is a cube.
 Nine cells are visible from this viewpoint: 1 truncated cube (in yellow), and 8 tetrahedra (in cyan).
 The truncated cube, which we may regard as lying on the “north pole” of the truncated tesseract, is shown on its own below: